 So what makes users unhappy and causes them to churn?
 Interestingly, what users hate most is disruption – something preventing them to keep reaching their goal, in this case enjoying the gameplay.
 That feeling of constantly being taken out of the game causes fatigue and prevents users to be fully immersed in the game, meaning they lose interest quickly and eventually churn.
 Solving this would open a new era of monetization.

-Turns out, a new emerging ad format is solving precisely this issue: native in-game ads (disclaimer: my company Admix is at the forefront of this innovation).
+Turns out, a new emerging ad format is solving precisely this issue: native in-play ads (disclaimer: my company Admix is at the forefront of this innovation).

 This combination of non-intrusiveness and relevance is the key to a positive ad experience, that has no negative impact on user retention or bad reviews.
 As a result, game developers are able to place considerably more ads in the scene to increase overall revenue – from 3x up to 30x the amount per scene!
 And the revenue follows accordingly 💰

 - Level of intrusion: none.
-By definition, in-game ads do not interrupt the gameplay.
+By definition, in-play ads do not interrupt the gameplay.

 - Expected revenue: very high, due to longer time in-view, and larger volume of ads.